 Emerson Waldorf School has a tremendously rich and vibrant community.
 “Research shows that combining high-quality curriculum and a strong school culture leads to long-lasting academic excellence.” - Beverly Amico, AWSNA

 The festival life in Waldorf is unique, simple, and reverent.
 Families love the community building of the celebrations throughout the seasons of the year.

 The Rose Ceremony

-Please join us in November to celebrate the coming of winter and the holiday season with our 7th Annual Children's Faire & Artisan Marketplace.
-The Faire is a special, magical celebration that provides a wide variety of crafts and activities for children of all ages, fantastic food, storytelling events, live music from students, and much much more.
+Annually on the first Saturday in November, 10:00 am - 3:00 pm, the parents and children of EWS provide a wide variety of crafts and activities for children of all ages, fantastic food, storytelling events, live music from students, and much much more.
 It is a family-run, family-fun event for all, where children and adults alike can make gorgeous, meaningful handmade gifts.
 In addition to the activities and events, the Artisan Marketplace is where beautiful, handmade, original crafts and works of art can be purchased for giving (or keeping!).
 We hope you will consider joining us for this unique, wonderful event!

 Spiral of Light

 In December, students, faculty, and community members are invited to walk a candle-lit spiral path of fresh evergreen boughs, which is decorated with moss, crystals, and stars of gold.
 As each approaches the entrance of the spiral, they receive a white candle in a shiny red apple, which they carry along the path.
 They light their own candle from the center candle and then turn outward.
 On the journey back, they place their light on a gold star.
 Gradually, the whole spiral is aglow with lights.
 Lyre music softly as they depart, their collective lights illuminating our spirits.